ndew623/mnpk8sguides/kustomize/README.md

 Side note: sometimes the `base` directory is called `resources`.
 Sometimes the `envs` directory is called `overlays`.

-Under the `base` folder, `deploy.yaml` can just be the Deployment from the example above.
+Under the `base/` folder, `deploy.yaml` will just be the Deployment from the example above.

-For this example, `base/kustomization.yaml` is very simple.
-It just names the base manifests that we'll be using, and in this case there is only one:
+For this example, `base/kustomization.yaml` will be very simple.
+It will just name the base manifests that we'll be using, and in this case there is only one:
 ```
+$ cat base/kustomize.yaml
 resources:
 - deploy.yaml
 ```